alexge233/conceptual_graph_set/README.md

 - `index` is used for easy index access
 - `order` is used for edge order

 You can deserialise them using the [cgpp](https://github.com/alexge233/cgpp.git) for C++, or any JSON library in the language of your preference.

+You may have a look in directory `images` for examples of some rendered graphs.
+Rendering was done using [VivaGraphJS](https://github.com/anvaka/VivaGraphJS) in a browser.

 Please add a reference to the following citation when using this data-set for Academic or Research purposes: